The Red-legged Partridge

 varying the original width (cms)

-Rustic procedures, some of which are still used furtively, must have been used to capture it in times gone by.
-They could be hunted alive on the run, chased on foot or on horseback until exhausted by the third or fourth flight.
-Snares, crossbows or ingenious traps made of stone blocks held unsteadily in place by a framework of branches may also have been used.
-Eggs and chickens must also have paid their death toll to the predatory activities of the ancient Iberian peasants.
-With the appearance of firearms, new hunting techniques emerged.
+Rustic methods, some of which are still used illicitly, must have been employed to capture it in past eras.
+It could be hunted alive by running, pursuing it on foot or horseback until it was exhausted after the third or fourth flight.
+Snares, crossbows, or ingenious traps constructed with stone blocks unstably supported by a framework of branches could also have been used.
+Eggs and chicks must also have paid their tribute of death to the predatory activities of ancient Iberian peasants.
+With the advent of firearms, new hunting techniques emerged.

 Partridge in August